 Another North Westerner who has designed and built AGS homes reports on his work, but offers few picture-diagrams on the web.

-Still the most acclaimed U.S. book on PAHS: Passive Annual Heat Storage, Improving the Design of Earth Shelters.
+Still the most acclaimed and government-sponsored, research book on PAHS: Passive Annual Heat Storage, Improving the Design of Earth Shelters.
 It can be purchased here: http://www.earthshelters.com/

-I would love to discuss a potential project like this.
+I would love to discuss the apparent tilt-up advantages, in contructing a square donut vault.
 Here is my time saving approach to building strong, style adaptable and cost efficient concrete structures.
 It is especially suitable for semi-buried or begrimed housing.
 I can offer discounts on my labor for the first "optimized square donut" project.

 Here is my latest on ring reinforcement theory and practice.